-1. Program Retention Tenure and Promotion Committee Evaluation
+Program Retention Tenure and Promotion Committee Evaluation

+Each probationary faculty member shall be evaluated by the Program Retention, Tenure and Promotion (PRTP) Committee by the program criteria published for this purpose.

+Upon receipt of the applications, the Program Leader shall convene a PRTP committee to evaluate the prospective candidate and make recommendations to the chairperson for his/her review and recommendation.
+The PRTP Committee shall be composed of all the tenured faculty members from the academic unit who do not also serve on the College or School RTP Committee.

+In the event the program is small and does not have enough tenured faculty to serve on the PRTP, tenured faculty will be appointed from other programs and department within the faculty member's college.

+When the PRTP completes the review for retention of each faculty member, the Chairperson of the PRTP Committee shall notify the faculty members of the Committee's recommendation.
+The notification shall be in writing which shall include all supporting documentation.
+The Committee's recommendations shall be forwarded to the Program Leader and Department Chairperson within the time period established by the Department Chairperson with consultation from the Program Leader.

+Program Leader's Review and Evaluation

 - a.
-Each probationary faculty member shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his program using the criteria published for this purpose. - b.
-Upon receipt of the applications, the program leader shall convene a program RTP committee to evaluate the prospective candidate and make recommendations to the chairperson for his review and recommendation.
-The program's RTP Committee shall be composed of all the tenured faculty members from the academic unit who do not also serve on the RTP Committee for the college or school. - c.
-For small programs with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
-The committee, based on its evaluation, shall assign points to each of the criteria, and the total points accumulated shall be recorded on the appropriate form.
-Upon completion of the review, the chair of the RTP Committee shall notify the applicants of the results, in writing, and forward recommendations, in writing, along with all supporting documents to the program leader on or before the date established by the program leader.
-Negative recommendations may be appealed to the program leader by the date established by the program leader.

-2. Program Leader's Review and Evaluation

-- a.
-The program leader shall receive the department RTP Committee's recommendation and, considering it, will conduct his evaluation of each probationary faculty member. - b.
-The program leader will make his recommendation based on his review of all supporting documents.
-Upon completion of the review, the program leader shall notify the applicants of the results, in writing. - c.
-The application and all supporting documents, together with evaluations and recommendations of the program committee and the program leader shall then be submitted by October 15th to the dean of the appropriate college or division for the College/School RTP Committee's evaluation and recommendations.
-Negative recommendations by the program leader may be appealed to the College/School RTP Committee, via the dean by the tenth work day following receipt of written notification.
+The Program Leader shall receive the PRTP Committee's recommendation and will conduct his/her evaluation of each probationary faculty member before forwarding his/her recommendation(s) to the Department Chairperson. - b.
+The Department Chairperson, in consultation with the Program Leader, will make his/her recommendation based on his/her review of all supporting documents.
+Upon completion of the review, the Department Chairperson, in consultation with the Program leader, shall notify the applicants of the results, in writing. - c.
+The probationary faculty member's application and all supporting documents, together with evaluations and recommendations of the PRTP and Department Chairperson, in consultation with the Program Leader, shall then be submitted by October 15th to the College or Division Dean.

-3. College/School Retention, Tenure and Promotion Committee Evaluation
+College/School Retention, Tenure and Promotion Committee(C/SRTPC) Evaluation

-- a.
-The dean shall forward all recommendations, evaluations and documentation received from the program leaders and all applicants' appeals to the College/School RTP Committee.
-A minimum of five (5) committee members shall be elected at the start of each academic year from the ranks of the tenured faculty members within the College/School.
-Each academic program in the college/school must have, at least, one representative on the committee, unless there is no tenured faculty member within the program.
-Such programs shall not have any representative on the College/School RTP Committee. - b.
-The RTP Committee shall examine the applications, the supporting documents, and the evaluations and recommendations of the program RTP committee and chairperson to determine the eligibility of probationary faculty for retention in accordance with established criteria.
-The College/School RTP Committee's evaluations and recommendations shall then be submitted by the chair of the College/School RTP Committee by November 15th to the dean.
-Negative recommendations may be appealed to the dean by a date determined to be the tenth day following the receipt of written notification.
+The College or Division Dean will forward all recommendations, evaluations and documentation received from Department Chairpersons and all applicants' appeals to the C/SRTP Committee.
+The C/SRTP Committee shall have a minimum of five (5) committee members.
+The Committee members shall be elected at the start of each academic year from the ranks of the tenured faculty members within the College/School.
+Each academic department in the college/school must have at least one representative on the committee, unless there is no tenured faculty member within the program.
+In this case, such programs would not have any representative on the C/SRTP Committee.

+The C/S RTP Committee shall examine the applications, the supporting documents, and the evaluations and recommendations of the PRTP committee and the Chairperson to determine whether the probationary faculty is eligible to be retained according to established criteria.
+The Chairperson of the C/SRTP Committee shall submit the C/SRTP evaluations and recommendations shall be submitted to the College/ School Dean by November 15.

-3. Dean's Review and Evaluation
+College/School Dean's Review and Evaluation